DataDog/hiring-engineers/answers.md

 With the speed of digital offerings, modern application development paradigms, multiple languages / technologies, “dev” and “ops”, dynamic infrastructures (VMs and containers), a cloud scale monitoring tool is needed to keep up and close the gaps in applications and infrastructure monitoring.
 Datadog is a cloud monitoring solution that is built to support these trends as it monitors dynamic applications and infrastructures in the cloud and many on-premise platforms.
 It helps companies gain visibility into the performance of their applications, code and infrastructure; aggregates metrics and events across systems, apps and serves; provides real-time dashboards, analytics and insights that can help businesses improve agility and to help find issues and deal with them before they become bigger problems.

+Datadog offers an intuitive, easy to use and reponsive UI to configure, manage and display application and infrastruture monitoring in your enterprise.
+In addition, for the programmatic option, Datadog API provides a comprehensive set of capabilities to get data in and out of Datadog and includes the capabilities in the UI.
+API Reference:  https://docs.datadoghq.com/api/

 The activities and tasks related to the exercise will help illustrate some of the features and capabilities of Datadog.

 *Exercise - Environment*